unicode-org/message-format-wg/exploration/syntax-exploration-2.md

 - Candidate 1a uses a double sigil `{#` or distinguishing sequence `{#when` to accomplish this.
 - Candidate 2a quotes all patterns in code-mode.
-- Candidate 3a uses a sigil-keyword sequence `%when` that required at least some additional escaping.
+- Candidate 3a uses a sigil sequence `%[` to accomplish this

 It is reasonable to think that we might modify this particular part of the syntax to improve usability. **_Keep in mind the need for single-line authoring._**